Review

 • If your real problem is the floor (sticky bars, damaged suede, slip in turns): read Dance Floors And Shoe Care For Practice first.
 Sometimes the answer is shoe care, not a new shoe.

 • If you're buying for a kid: So Danca Star DK69 (split-sole, child-sized).
-Adults sizing down doesn't work: the last is different.
+Adults sizing down doesn't work.
+The last is different.

 Before You Buy